PratikKamble99/database-interview-questions/mySQL.md

 	```

 ## 22. INDEX
+	An Index is used to speed up the search/query process within table.
 - INDEX id BTree data structure
 - indexes are used to find values within specific column more quickly
 - MySQL search normally sequentially through a column